WAVELAND (Brown Twp) ALBUM

 Moody - Harry; Paul & Sant -- see Frank Carrington

-Moody - Thomas N. (Pony) - Livery -- the livery barn in this pic was in the gap< which is still there, just to the east of where Gabby Brooks had his shop (.just opposite the Waveland mural) (on the north side of e Green St., if you don't remember Gabby Brooks' place ).
+MOODY, Thomas N (Pony) -- Livery in Waveland - this would be where Donnie Linton lives now (across from the Post Office behind the old Coleman Store - thanks JD Gilliland for sharing so many wonderful pictures :) Livery - son Harry standing in doorway NOTE: In setting up this new page I found two sources for location, here is the second ---- the livery barn in this pic was in the gap which is still there (current town parking lot), just to the east of where Gabby Brooks had his shop (.just opposite the Waveland mural) (on the north side of e Green St., if you don't remember Gabby Brooks' place ).
 There is still (2013) a concrete pier standing behind the little garage of the first house which would have been the ne corner of the barn.
-Thanks so very much to Jay D. Gilliland for this COOL picture of yesteryear! -- son Harry standing in doorway
+Thanks so very much to Jay D. Gilliland for this COOL picture of yesteryear!

 Odes (Wolverton; Whitehead)